kaiewiggins/kaiewiggins.github.io/_posts/2016-06-17-Preview-Chapter.md

 Being different brings death.

-“Liiiiieessss,” Cadence whispers, then chuckles, distracted by a new rhyme, which she proceeds to sing repeatedly: “No skyyyys just liiiies mad eyyyyes hates surpriiiiise~"
+“Liiiiieessss,” Cadence whispers, then chuckles, distracted by a new rhyme, which she proceeds to sing repeatedly: “No skyyyys just liiiies mad eyyyyes hates surpriiiiise~esss~~"

 Supervisor Kistr wraps up his reprimand with a group chorus of holy Tower Regulation, watching me the whole time.
 After, I am allowed to sit.

-I move too fast, eager to change position, and I bump my thigh against the arm of my chair with a clatter.
-It burns and I know it will bruise bright, invisible patterns under my uniform.
+I move too fast, eager to change position, and bump my thigh against the arm of my chair with a clatter.
+The skin burns, and I know it will bruise bright, invisible patterns under my uniform.
+Great.
+Even darker, more colourful skin.

-The reprimand this time was longer than usual.
+The reprimand this time had been longer than usual.
 My screen has gone blank, and I tap the terminal to wake it.
 This prompts a sharp look from Supervisor Kistr.

 Productivity.
 Right.

 I shift uncomfortably, feeling the rasp of the sturdy seat covering through the folds of my uniform.
 A wheel squeaks, high and thin, and I freeze guiltily.

-It’s not that I don’t understand.
-Even my work output can disrupt the fragile balance that the Tower so carefully preserves.
+It’s not that I don’t get it.
+Everything, even my dull work, can disrupt the fragile balance that the Tower so carefully preserves.
 My own mind or someone else’s could be compromised, the briefest hint of ambition to compete, an unguarded moment, the merest spark of imagination could prove the opening needed for a Dream to take control.
+And then it all ends.

+I do know obedience to regulation is the only way.
+Regulation 3: A controlled mind is holy.
+Work takes second precedence to maintaining stability.

 It’s just, if the screen goes blank, it takes on the same drab hues as the rest of the console.
 And the chair.
 And the walls.
 Floor.
 Ceiling.
 Uniforms.
 Even, for many of us, skin tone.
-The gold net embedded in the light fixtures casts everything in a smudge of pale, muddy yellow over the bland neutral tones.
+The gold net embedded in the light fixtures casts everything in a smudge of pale, muddy yellow.
 It all swims together, making me feel sick.

 Hate is dangerous.
+Hate is not stable.
 Hate is a wish for change.
 A wish can disrupt the balance.

 So I do not hate the blank screen.
 I simply avoid it as much as possible.
 I do not wish to work more, or faster, or harder than anyone else.
 I just do not let the screen go blank.